 Ofsted stands for the Office for Standards in Education, Children’s Services and Skills.

-Parents should always verify that a childcare setting is Ofsted registered.
+Parents should always check that a childcare setting is Ofsted registered.
 The childcare setting will be happy to show you their latest inspection report and their registration certificate must be clearly displayed.

 To reach an overall judgement, Ofsted inspectors will look at: